shipshapecode/website-nuxt/content/blog/posts/2022-08-24-whats-platform-developer.md

 - No CI or not well thought out ones
 - No E2E testing in CI or overlaping or tests that should be split
 - No CD or automated deployment
-- Precommit rules not set
+- Precommit rules not set, flakey etc
 - Not enforcing node version
 - Flakey tests that should be skipped or revaluated.
 - Backstage - centralized documentation